Cord (unit): Definitions

 In Canada, the cord is legally defined by Measurement Canada.
-The cord is one of three legal standards for the sale of firewood in Canada: stacked cubic metre (or stere), cubic foot, and cord.
+The cord is one of three legal standards for the sale of firewood in Canada: stacked cubic meter (or stere), cubic foot, and cord.

 In the United States, the cord is defined by statute in most states.
 The U.S. National Institute of Standards and Technology Handbook 130, section 2.4.1.2, defines a cord and provides uniform regulations for the sale of fireplace and stove wood.
-In the metric system, wood is usually measured in steres and cubic metres: 1 stere = 1 m3 ≈ 0.276 cords.
+In the metric system, wood is usually measured in steres and cubic meters: 1 stere = 1 m3 ≈ 0.276 cords.

-Maine appears unique among U.S. states by also defining a "loose thrown cord" or pile of cut firewood: "A cord of 12 or 16 in in length shall mean the amount of wood, bark and air contained in a space of 180 cuft; and a cord of wood 24 in in length shall mean the amount of wood, bark and air contained in a space of 195 cuft.
+Maine appears unique among U.S. states by also defining a "loose thrown cord" or pile of cut firewood: "A cord of 12 or 16 in in length shall mean the amount of wood, bark, and air contained in a space of 180 cuft; and a cord of wood 24 in in length shall mean the amount of wood, bark, and air contained in a space of 195 cuft.
 [1981, c.
 219 (amd).]"

 Other non-official terms for firewood volume include standing cord, kitchen cord, running cord, face cord, fencing cord, country cord, long cord, and rick, all subject to local variation.
 These are usually taken to mean a well-stacked pile of wood in which the logs are shorter or longer than in a legal cord, to accommodate various burners.
 For example, a face cord commonly consists of wood that is 16 in long.
 The volume of a face cord therefore is typically 1/3 of the volume of a full cord even though it is 8 ft long and 4 ft high.
-A face cord is also called a rick in Midwestern United States.
+A face cord is also called a rick in the midwestern United States.

 The term is used in other English-speaking countries, such as New Zealand, but may not have a legal definition.

-The corde was a unit of volume used before metrication in several French-speaking countries (France, Belgium and Luxembourg).
-Its value varied from 6 to 13.50 m depending on the region, corresponding approximately 2 to 5 steres.